Information for Parents, Carers, Families and Friends

 It is important that school can contact families when needed.
 Please ensure that school has your most recent contact details.

 Home to School Transport

 If your child is entitled to Transport to and from school, it is arranged by the local authority education department.
 Please contact them directly with any questions/concerns.
 Tel: 01274 438889 PTS Minibus for children 01274 436692 PTS Home to School taxi

 At Beckfoot Phoenix we are committed to ensuring the health, safety and well-being of our pupils.
 All our activities are risk assessed.
 Pupils have individual risk assessments.
 Health and Safety actions in the school are documented and overseen the Trust's compliance department.

 Through our curriculum, we teach our pupils about safety.
 See curriculum section

 Smoking cigarettes or E cigarettes are not permitted on any part of our school site.

 Keeping Children Safe

-At The Phoenix School we take our children’s safety extremely seriously.
+At Beckfoot Phoenix we take our children’s safety extremely seriously.
 All our staff and volunteers are enhanced DBS checked and trained in safeguarding and child protection procedures.
 All new staff and volunteers receive induction on their arrival to school.
 Visitors who are not DBS checked are always escorted in school.

 See section on ‘Keeping Children Safe’ in ‘Statutory Information